RT-Thread/rt-thread/documentation/2.quick-start/quick-start.md

 # Preparation

 MDK development environment: MDK-ARM 5.24 (official or evaluation version, version 5.14 and above) needs to be installed.
 This version is a relatively new version, which can provide relatively complete debugging functions.
-An installation guide can be found here: @subpage quickstart_keil.
+An installation guide can be found here: @subpage page_quickstart_keil.

 # First acquaintance with RT-Thread